MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 - The enclave wallet signs request with session key and returns encoded fetch request.

 ### Step 3: Fetch Keys from Seal Servers

+The Seal CLI command can be ran in the root of [Seal repo](https://github.com/MystenLabs/seal).
+This can be done any with Internet connection.

+This command parses the hex BCS encoded `FetchKeyRequest` and fetches keys from the specified key server objects for the given network.
+The key servers verifies the PTB and signature, then returns encrypted key shares (encrypted to enclave's ephemeral ElGamal key) if the seal policy is satifies.
+The response is an encoded list of Seal server responses.

 ```bash
 cargo run --bin seal-cli fetch-keys --request <ENCODED_REQUEST> \